2017 Brighton Speedway Thursday Night Go-Kart Rules

-Click Here for PDF Version: 2014 Brighton Speedway Thursday Night Go Kart Rules Revised April 21
+Click Here for PDF Version: 2017 Brighton Speedway Thursday Night Go Kart Rules

 WEEKLY DIVISIONS – W. K. A. Rules (subject to modifications at the tracks discretion, if not enough kids per division the division will be combined as one not two)

 - BOX STOCK 1: 5‐8 years old, first year drivers,